All Mt. Baker Ski Area operations and facilities are closed for the summer.

 The Mt.
 Baker-Snoqualmie National Forest surrounding the ski area is considered to be one of the most beautiful alpine areas in North America.
 Many visitors to the area come to Artist Point, which is at the very end of the Mt.
 Baker Highway and features stunning views of Mount Baker and Mount Shuksan, as well as access to a variety of trails.
 The Highway is maintained by the Washington State Department of Transportation; please read below for information.

-THE CAFE IS OPENING JULY 1 FOR 2022 SUMMER SEASON
+THE CAFE IS OPEN FOR 2022 SUMMER SEASON

 Stop by our Heather Meadows Cafe located on the 2nd floor of the Heather Meadows Day Lodge this summer for a delicious lunch or a quick treat.
 We've teamed up with local farms and companies to offer you the freshest ingredients possible.
 Our menu items are great for a take-out picnic for hiking, sight-seeing or driving.
 You can also eat-in to enjoy a break from the sun and protection from the elements in our Heather Meadows Day Lodge while enjoying views of the meadows and mountains from the main floor picture windows.